lightbend/akka-cluster-orchestration-example/README.md

-# Akka Cluster Tooling Example
+# Akka Cluster Orchestration Example

 This project is an example for [Lightbend Orchestration for Kubernetes](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/).